-Research by the Gambling Commission showed that between 2009 and 2011 slots accounted for 39% of online casino play.
+Research by the Gambling Commission showed that in 2016 online slots accounted for 39% of casino play.

-It's for this reason that they vastly outnumber all other games with some casinos having more than 400.
-They come in all shapes and sizes with themes, bonus features and payouts all varying.
-One other factor that makes them so popular is that they offer the chance to win big from small bets.
+It's for this reason that slots vastly outnumber all other online casino games with some casinos having more than 400.
+Slots come in all shapes and sizes with themes, bonus features and payouts all varying.
+One other factor that makes them so popular is that they offer the chance to win big from a relatively small bet.

 To see what all the fuss is about for yourself, have a look through our online slots guide.
 As well as the bits and pieces below, the following pages have been created to provide you with specific help and info.

 With all of the animated graphics and flashing lights slots can become more complex than they should be.
 However, the most important stuff is the ways to win.
 Payline payouts are the basic form of slots wins but there are many extra features to enliven gameplay.